 The purpose of promoting your specialty is to elevate your status and differentiate you from the many general plumbers who only do residential work.
 While you may not generate most of your revenue from this specialization, it still can be promoted to set you apart from your competition.

 While creating a website should be your first marketing priority, it shouldn’t be your only marketing tool for generating business.

 Do you have a customer database?
 An email campaign or a blog can be a great way to stay in touch with customers so that when they need your services, you are top of mind.

-For example, if you’re an air conditioning repair service, do an email campaign in April to remind your customers that warm weather is coming and it’s a good time for an AC maintenance check.
+For example, if you’re an air conditioning repair service or sell HVAC systems and parts, do an email campaign in April to remind your customers that warm weather is coming and it’s a good time check their AC.
 Or if you’re a plumber, in November send out tips about preventing frozen pipes.

 Another marketing tool can be a brochure.
 You can email it as a PDF to new prospects or leave it behind after a sales call with a customer.
 It helps to reinforce your professionalism and also puts your contact information at the customer’s fingertips.

 You can also consider promoting your services on social media like Facebook and Instagram, establishing a listing in online directories like Angie’s List, and advertising on search engines like Google and Bing.

 Your area of expertise – plumbing, electrical, carpentry, etc. – is where you make your money and presumably how you’d like to be spending your time.
 So don’t hesitate to contact a professional copywriter to assist you in creating your website and other marketing materials.

 The job will get done quickly, and it will be done right.
 Most importantly, your return on investment in terms of building your brand and attracting more customers will be well worth the cost.